What Is an IP Address?

 Having an IP address is the lifeblood of connection to the internet.
 Security issues could occur if someone has discovered your IP address linked to your cable modem or home internet router.

-• Find your general location.
-This includes your state and possibly the city you’re in.
+• Find your general location: This includes your state and possibly the city you’re in.

-• Shut down your internet.
-Hackers can run denial-of-service (DoS) attacks against your specific IP, which prevents you from communicating with the internet.
+• Shut down your internet: Hackers can run denial-of-service (DoS) attacks against your specific IP, which prevents you from communicating with the internet.

-• Show you personalized ads.
-Advertisers can use your IP address to send you ads targeted to your location.
+• Show you personalized ads: Advertisers can use your IP address to send you ads targeted to your location.

-• Show you malicious ads.
-If a hacker controls your device or home router, they can insert web code into your browser or redirect your connections anywhere in the world they want.
+• Show you malicious ads: If a hacker controls your device or home router, they can insert web code into your browser or redirect your connections anywhere in the world they want.

-• Collect sensitive data.
-Can hackers read your email?
+• Collect sensitive data: Can hackers read your email?
 Crack your password?
 Yes, once hackers intercept your data, they could access personal information.

-• Impersonate you.
-Once the hacker figures out your IP address, they can perform a man-in-the-middle attack by basically terminating your internet connection, then impersonating you by taking your IP address and using the internet for fraudulent reasons.
+• Impersonate you: Once the hacker figures out your IP address, they can perform a man-in-the-middle attack by basically terminating your internet connection, then impersonating you by taking your IP address and using the internet for fraudulent reasons.

-• See your online activity.
-While you’re connected to your work network, your employer could use your IP address to check in on what you do online.
+• See your online activity: While you’re connected to your work network, your employer could use your IP address to check in on what you do online.

 How can someone find your IP address?

-There are so many ways for hackers to obtain your address.
 Here are some methods they could use to discover your IP address and begin monitoring web traffic:

-• Connecting to your Wi-Fi: People walking around or driving around your neighborhood could look for any open internet access points.
+• Connecting to your Wi-Fi: People walking or driving around your neighborhood could look for any open internet access points.
 Once a hacker connects to your network, they will see other machines on the web, including your public IP address issued by the ISP.
 This is why you should ensure you have a password on your Wi-Fi network.

 • Reading your email header: This used to be a problem before Google and Microsoft stopped including your IP address on your emails.
 However, if you use a smaller email provider that embeds your IP address into the email header section, you could still be at risk.